sheikhazad/TemplateMetaProgramming-StaticPolymorphism/README.md

 Both above cases achieve same result but Static Polymorphism doesn't pay (unlike Dynamic Polymorphism) :
 1) Runtime cost
 2) Extra space due to virtual table and vptr.

+This technique is often used in library code where every bit of performance improvement counts a lot.